jermainlaforce/s0md3v.github.io/_posts/2018-10-25-how-i-became-a-hacker-and-more.md

 However my ego was somewhat satisfied but I didn’t stop after it, I kept learning new attacks and techniques.
 I learned new programming languages.
 I also started to explore OSINT, GeoINT & SE.

-Let’s stop it right there and talk about some of my noobie achievements.

-I have done stuff
+I have done stuff.
 Yep, that’s my only achievement so far.
 No hall of fame from beg *coughs* *under the breath: why do I say such controversial stuff* so I was saying I don’t have any hall of fames from bug bounties, no certification etc.

 Btw the stuff I have done includes around 30 programs I have contributed to the community.
 Thanks for loving them, you made #1 python Github developer in India and #78 worldwide.

-Six of them have been featured in Black Arch & others have been featured in some respected blogs & websites like hakin9 magazine, shodan, penetester academy, kitploit and 69 others :grinning:
+6 of them have been featured in Black Arch & others have been featured in some respected blogs & websites like hakin9 magazine, shodan, penetester academy, kitploit and 69 others :grinning:

-I do security research.
-A good example of my work is Entropy, a WAF core prototype which is driven by mathematical algorithms.
-I will turn it in a fully working WAF once I have enough free time.

-I am not a bug hunter but I have helped a lot of organizations to fix flaws in their websites without asking for a t-shirt :wink:

-I wrote 100+ articles on teamultimate.in (It's down, thanks to my "dear" team mates)

 ## Tips & Resources
 Here are some pro *coughs* noob tips from my side: